Select Page

 • You may start a single discipline residency in 2024, but must complete both your first and second residency disciplines by November 30, 2027, to be a candidate for all current discipline-specific ABC Simulation and CPM exams.

-I am currently in a single discipline residency and only want to become a single certified clinician, how does this impact me?
+I am currently in a single discipline residency and only want to become certified in a single discipline (CO or CP), how does this impact me?

 • You will have until November 30, 2027, to complete a single-discipline residency and register to sit the current single-discipline ABC exams.
-Pursuing a single-discipline certification after 2027 won’t be an option.
+Pursuing a single-discipline certification January 1, 2028 or later won’t be an option based on ABC’s timeline.

 I am in a single discipline residency, but wanted to wait several years before pursuing my second residency, how does this impact me?